open-policy-agent/eopa/docs/enterprise-opa/reference/api-reference/grpc-api.md

 ## Data API

-DataService is an API for CRUD operations on the data stored in Enterprise OPA.
+DataService is an API for CRUD operations on the data stored in EOPA.

 See the [buf.build Data API reference documentation](https://buf.build/styra/enterprise-opa/docs/main:eopa.data.v1)